shanmon110/lz/_pages/about.md

 📰 News
 ======
+- **21/12/2024**: 4 papers have been accepted to ICASSP 2025—see you in Hyderabad, India 🇮🇳!

-04/12/2024 Our paper, *"Enhancing Multimodal Rumor Detection with Statistical Image Features and Modal Alignment via Contrastive Learning,"* received the **Best Student Paper Runner-Up Award** at PRICAI 2024.
+- **04/12/2024**: Our paper, *"Enhancing Multimodal Rumor Detection with Statistical Image Features and Modal Alignment via Contrastive Learning,"* received the **Best Student Paper Runner-Up Award** at PRICAI 2024.

-17/06/2024 [Paper Sharing Session](https://mp.weixin.qq.com/s/1rumaLXfNoLEVM9HZNT3Eg) I gave a talk on **Parameter-efficient Fine-tuning of Speaker-Aware Dynamic Prompts for Speaker Verification** at the paper share session of InterSpeech 2024.
+- **17/06/2024** [Paper Sharing Session](https://mp.weixin.qq.com/s/1rumaLXfNoLEVM9HZNT3Eg) I gave a talk on **Parameter-efficient Fine-tuning of Speaker-Aware Dynamic Prompts for Speaker Verification** at the paper share session of InterSpeech 2024.

 03/04/2024 [Paper Sharing Session](https://www.bilibili.com/video/BV17T42127Wd?t=47.1) I gave a talk on **Dual Parameter-Efficient Fine-Tuning for Speaker Representation via Speaker Prompt Tuning and Adapters** at the paper share session of ICASSP 2024.